Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 End

-All we are doing here is we are updating the TblCustomerPhysicalAddress table and TblShipingAddress table and we are setting the city to the correct spelling.
+If you look at this procedure, it’s quite simple.
+All we are doing here is updating the TblCustomerPhysicalAddress table and TblShippingAddress table, setting the city to the correct spelling.

-if you look at two update statements in procedure, these are wrapped between begin and Commit transaction blocks and this block is further wrapped between Begin try and End try.
-And then following the Try block with catch block where we are Rollback the transaction back.
+11If you examine the two update statements in the procedure, they are enclosed within begin and commit transaction blocks.
+This block is further enclosed within begin try and end try.
+Following the Try block, there's a catch block where we rollback the transaction.

-That’s going to execute the first update statement, and then it’s going to exclude the second update statement.
-And if there are no errors, the transaction will be committed.
+This will execute the first update statement, and then proceed to the second update statement.
+If there are no errors encountered, the transaction will be committed.

 If there are errors, whenever you are executing first or second update statement, what’s going to happen?